-Renato obtained a Laurea degree from Politecnico di Milano, Italy, and Ph.D. from the University of Texas at Austin.
+Renato obtained a Laurea degree from Politecnico di Milano, Italy, and a Ph.D. from the University of Texas at Austin (UT).
 Prior to returning to UT to join the faculty he held professional engineering roles from 2007 to 2017 at the Charles Stark Draper Laboratory and at the NASA Johnson Space Center.

 Renato is a Fellow of the American Astronautical Society, an Associate Fellow of the American Institute of Aeronautics and Astronautics, a Senior Member of the Institute for Electrical and Electronics Engineers, and the recipient of numerous NASA awards, including the 2015 Software of the Year Award for his work on Orion GN&C.

 Arjun Ram S.P.

-Arjun is a PhD student who joined the group in Fall 2017.
-He graduated in 2016 from BITS Pilani, India with a Bachelor of Engineering in Electronics and in 2019 from UT Austin with a Masters in Aerospace Engineering.
-His research focuses onheterogeneous robot coordination and planning, with interests in control and navigation of quadrotors.
+Arjun graduated with a Ph.D. in aerospace engineering in May 2023.
+He graduated in 2016 from BITS Pilani, India, with a Bachelor of Engineering in Electronics and in 2019 from UT Austin with a Masters in Aerospace Engineering.
+His research focuses on heterogeneous robot coordination and planning, with interests in control and navigation of quadrotors.
 Arjun completed the Graduate Portfolio Program in Robotics Portfolio.
 After leaving the group, Arjun joined Apple Maps in Cupertino, California.